jamauro/method/README.md

 ```

 ### Rate limiting
-Easily rate limit a method by setting its the max number of requests – the `limit` – within a given time period – the `interval`.
+Easily rate limit a method by setting its max number of requests – the `limit` – within a given time period – the `interval`.

 ```js
 export const create = createMethod({